mindspore-ai/docs/docs/mindspore/source_en/model_train/custom_program/fusion_pass.md

 - **enable_debug_mode**: Insert synchronization points before and after the graph kernelmod launch, and print debugging information if the launch fails.
 This is supported only for the GPU backend.
 Default value: `False`.

 > - With the format `"--key=value"`, multiple configuration items separated by space, multiple value items separated by commas, for example: export `MS_DEV_GRAPH_KERNEL_FLAGS='--enable_expand_ops=Square --enable_cluster_ops=MatMul,Add'`
 > - Support config json by `--path=example.json`.
 The json key-value pair is the character string corresponding to the key and value.
-For example: `export MS_DEV_GRAPH_KERNEL_FLAGS="--path=example.json"`, example.json: { "enable_expand_ops" : "Square" }
+For example: `export MS_DEV_GRAPH_KERNEL_FLAGS="--path=example.json"`, example.json: { "enable_expand_ops" : "Square" }.

 ## Obtaining Pass Names

-Users have two ways to obtain the corresponding pass names during debugging, or they can refer to the appendix list 3 for supported passes.
+Users have two ways to obtain the corresponding pass names during debugging, or they can refer to the Appendix 3 for supported passes.

 ### Through IR Names